 Fact Sheet - 2011 Manitoba Flood Evacuees: Update

-Since severe flooding in Manitoba in 2011 led to the evacuation of people from 18 First Nation communities, Indigenous and Northern Affairs Canada, the province and First Nations have been working on recovery efforts.
+Since severe flooding in Manitoba in 2011 led to the evacuation of people from 18 First Nation communities, Indigenous Services Canada, the province and First Nations have been working on recovery efforts.

-However, as of May 3, 2016, 1,933 people from the most affected First Nation communities remain evacuated as recovery efforts continue.
-More than 1,800 come from the four Lake St. Martin First Nation area communities: Lake St. Martin, Little Saskatchewan, Dauphin River and Pinaymootang.
+However, as of June 12, 2018, 1,706 people from the most affected First Nation communities remain evacuated as recovery efforts continue.
+Of these, 1,613 come from the four Lake St. Martin area First Nations: Lake St. Martin, Little Saskatchewan, Dauphin River and Pinaymootang.

 The Government of Canada recognizes the difficult situation for those who remain evacuated from their homes.
 Achieving long-term accommodation for First Nation communities affected by the flooding is a priority for this Government.

 The Government of Canada, in collaboration with the Province of Manitoba, is advancing negotiations for comprehensive final settlement packages that will see flood evacuees from the four Lake St. Martin area First Nations return to their home communities.
 Infrastructure development and community reconstruction is taking place at the same time as negotiations.